LoMonacoSBU15/Side-Project/README.md

 polarity of amino acids.

-Class "Controller" is the main
+Class "Controller" is the main, "Model" handles computations and "GUI" handles the user interface.

-Tried to organize the classes after the fact and ran into problems, please excuse the mess.